Jingzhao-Liu/Probabilistic-Markov-Chains-Modelling-Quarter/README.md

  * refl = 0
  * timestep = 4000
  * file name = Name.csv
-* the default size in the code is 700*700, you can change it directly in code line 250 (OrderArray). multiple size is accepted in OrderArray, but the range of i in 253 should be changed as well.
+* the defination of the parameters can be found in previous mentioned papers
 * the result of commission is 17.9
+* the default size in the code is 700 * 700, you can change it directly in OrderArray.
+Multiple size is accepted in OrderArray, but the range of i should match the quantity of size put in.

 ## PC atom information array
 * Array PC_NOW[PC number][13] & PC_PRE[PC number][13]: